ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-01.md

 There are two ways you can potentially access the Oracle Cloud, by using your Oracle SSO or by using an IDS user account created for lab purposes only.

-  3. For internal Oracle trainings you will use your SSO login.
+  3. For the lab we will integrate Okta or create users.

 ![](./media/image03.png)
 *<p align="center">Figure 3: Oracle Single Sign On </p>*